-Democracy is a view that leads to a government of, by, and for the people.
+Democracy is a view that leads to a government of, by and for the people.
 In simple terms, it can also be interpreted that democracy aims for and is oriented towards the interests of the people, not certain groups (Suhartini, 2019).
-The idea of democracy demands that every form of law and various decisions be approved by the people's representatives and take into account the aspirations of the people as constituents (Zaini, 2020).
+The idea of democracy demands that every form of law and various decisions be approved by the people's representatives and that the aspirations of the people as constituents be taken into account (Zaini, 2020).
 This is with the intention that community involvement is truly placed in its true position so that the aspirations conveyed through the people's representatives are the voice of the people themselves.
-Then the question arises: why is it that in democracy there is a joint identity and in monarchy there is a joint representation?
+This raises the question of why there is a joint identity in democracy and a joint representation in monarchy.
 It can be seen that the democratic system, whether direct or indirect, is based on the people ruling themselves.
-Thus, those who rule and those who are ruled are identical, namely, both people.
-Whereas in a monarchy, the principle used is representation because both the king and the head of state in a democratic state are only representatives or mandataries of the people, because basically the power is in the people and comes from the people (Asshiddiqie, 2006).
+Thus, those who rule and those who are ruled are identical, namely, both are people.
+In a monarchy, the principle used is representation because both the king and the head of state in a democratic state are only representatives or mandataries of the people, because the power is in the people and comes from the people (Asshiddiqie, 2006).

-Looking at the preamble of the 1945 Constitution, which is then linked to Article 1 paragraphs (2) and (3) of the 1945 Constitution, it is explained that the Indonesia envisioned by the 1945 Constitution is Indonesia as a democratic state based on law (constitutional democratic state).
-It cannot be denied that the choice of democracy is acceptable, because although democracy is not the best, at least until now there has not been or there is no better option.
-In line with this, there are a number of theoretical arguments that can be referred to as reasons for choosing democracy.
+The preamble of the 1945 Constitution, which is linked to Article 1, paragraphs (2) and (3) of the 1945 Constitution, it explains that the Indonesia envisioned by the 1945 Constitution is Indonesia as a democratic state based on law (constitutional democratic state).
+It cannot be denied that the choice of democracy is acceptable because, although democracy is not the best, at least until now, there has not been or there is no better option.
+In line with this, there are several theoretical arguments that can be referred to as reasons for choosing democracy.
 In line with this, Robert Dahl argues that there are at least 10 (ten) reasons why democracy remains the choice today:

-- 1. Democracy helps prevent the growth of rule by ruthless and cunning autocrats. - 2.
-Democracy guarantees its citizens a number of fundamental rights that undemocratic systems do not and cannot provide. - 3.
-Democracy guarantees greater personal freedom to its citizens than other possible alternatives. - 4.
-Democracy helps people protect their basic interests. - 5.
-Only a democratic government can provide the greatest possible opportunity for people to exercise their freedom of self-determination, that is, to live under laws of their own choosing. - 6.
-Only a democratic government can provide the greatest opportunity to exercise moral responsibility. - 7.
-Democracy helps human development more than any other possible alternative. - 8.
+- 1. Democracy helps prevent the growth of ruthless and cunning autocrats. - 2.
+Democracy guarantees its citizens a number of fundamental rights that undemocratic systems cannot provide. - 3.
+Democracy guarantees greater personal freedom to citizens than other possible alternatives. - 4.
+Democracy helps people to protect their basic interests. - 5.
+Only a democratic government can provide the greatest possible opportunity for people to exercise their freedom of self-determination, that is, to live under laws of their choosing. - 6.
+Only a democratic government can provide the greatest opportunity to exercise moral responsibilities. - 7.
+Democracy aids human development more than any other possible alternative. - 8.
 Only democratic governments can foster a relatively high degree of political equality. - 9.
-Modern representative democracies do not go to war with each other. - 10.
-Countries with democratic governments tend to be more prosperous than countries with undemocratic governments (Palguna, 2018).
+Modern representative democracies do not engage in wars with each other. - 10.
+Countries with democratic governments tend to be more prosperous than those with undemocratic governments (Palguna, 2018).

-Although democracy provides a guarantee of community involvement to have a stake in state policy, it does not rule out the possibility that democracy itself can become dangerous, and in practice can even give birth to regimes that are contrary to the philosophy of democracy itself, which seeks to place the people as the holder of sovereignty or supreme power and protect their fundamental rights and freedoms as human beings.
+Although democracy guarantees community involvement in state policy, it does not rule out the possibility that democracy itself can become dangerous, and in practice, can even give birth to regimes that are contrary to the philosophy of democracy itself, which seeks to place the people as the holder of sovereignty or supreme power and protect their fundamental rights and freedoms as human beings.

 Therefore, democracy must be accompanied by the rule of law.
-In which case, democratic mechanisms must be subject to restrictions imposed by the law.
+In such cases, democratic mechanisms must be subject to restrictions imposed by law.

-To stabilize democracy so that it does not deviate from its philosophy, democratic values should be applied in the rule-of-law system.
-The values of democracy, according to Henry B. Mayo (Budiardjo, 2007), must fulfill eight (eight) criteria, among others:
+To stabilize democracy so that it does not deviate from its philosophy, democratic values should be applied to the rule-of-law system.
+The values of democracy, according to Henry B. Mayo (Budiardjo, 2007), must fulfill eight (eight) criteria, including: